thabeatmjh/STAMBRIDGE/README.md

 the extracted EEG semantic embeddings the diffusion prior the customized generation pipeline
+Note: To ensure rigorous benchmarking and prevent overfitting during the visual reconstruction phase, our generative pipeline is deliberately designed to utilize only the high-level semantic branch, omitting low-level pixel regression.
 The generated images will be saved automatically to the output directory.
 ## 🙏 Acknowledgements